 Selling on Poshmark Tips for Consistent Growth

 And then there's the social side.
 You should follow other sellers and share their items.
-It sounds counterintuitive—why help the competition?
+It sounds counterintuitive—why support the competition?
 But the Poshmark community is built on reciprocity.
-When you share someone else’s closet, they often share yours back to their followers, exposing your items to a whole new audience.
+When you share someone else’s closet, they often share yours back to their followers, exposing your items to a whole updated audience.

 Common question I see: Do I need a huge following to sell?